JetBrains/teamcity-documentation/topics/creating-and-editing-projects.md

 * [from JetBrains Space](#Creating+project+pointing+to+JetBrains+Space)
 * [manually](#Creating+project+manually)

 Note that only two options are available by default: _From a repository URL_ and _Manually_.
 If a [connection](integrating-teamcity-with-vcs-hosting-services.md) to some VCS hosting service is configured in the Root project (or a parent project of the project to be created), the corresponding option becomes available, so you can create a project using an existing VCS connection specification.

+>After you create a project from a URL or VCS, you can edit the project description.
+To add a link to your project description, use the Markdown format: `[My Project](https://www.example.com)`.
+>

 To create a subproject, go to the __Project Settings__ page of the parent project and use one of the available options, similarly to creating a project.